Keyfactor/azure-appgateway-orchestrator/README.md

 For the discovery job, populate the _Directories to search_ with any value.
 The extension will discover all Application Gateways accessible by the Azure Service Principal.

+### Important note about Certificate Renewal
+The Azure Application Gateway Orchestrator extension supports certificate renewal.
+If a certificate is renewed and is associated with an HTTP Listener, the extension will automatically re-associate the renewed certificate with the listener.
+The renewal workflow is as follows:
+1. Create temporary `ApplicationGatewaySslCertificate` with the new certificate and private key
+2. If the renewal certificate is associated with an HTTP Listener, assign the temporary certificate to the listener
+3. Remove the original `ApplicationGatewaySslCertificate`
+4. Create a new `ApplicationGatewaySslCertificate` with the original certificate's name and the new certificate and private key, and if applicable, assign it to the HTTP listener
+5. Remove the temporary `ApplicationGatewaySslCertificate`